barde/radiosolar/README.md

 [random number generator](https://sites.google.com/site/astudyofentropy/project-definition/radioactive-decay).
 It posts a full unsigned int when enough entropy has been collected.

-The collection of all collected randomness is posted to the IoT data sink.
+The collection of all collected randomness is available to the IoT data sink page.
+Every bit is truly random and has no connection to any previous or following values.

+### OTA Updates

+A small example backend will follow soon.
+This is handy for updating the firmware on the ESP8266 without disassembling the case.

 ### Demo